harveybc/don/README.md

 ### Step 1 - Configure a Process in Singularity.

-After installing singularity, access the web interface with your username, pass_hash and process_hash as GET parameters.
+After installing singularity, access the web interface from the IP address or host name and port (i.e. 192.168.0.241:3338) you configured in step 3 of the installation with your username, pass_hash and process_hash as GET parameters.
 You can configure the initial user database editing the file database/seeds/authentications and create an optimization process with the required users and their authorizations if not enough with the default ones.